 The Tooth Fairy is one tradition that can help parents make this milestone special and fun.

 Baby tooth loss can be and opportunity to empower your child

 Helping your child take ownership of their dental health naturally can be revisited together as they start losing baby teeth.
 Parents can empower children to learn how to be responsible for their dental hygiene, express their needs and actively take part in the baby tooth loss process.
 This is the perfect moment to discuss good care of adult teeth, and how those are here to stay.
 This is a good chance to discuss the different things that affect teeth, such as routines, habits, and food choices.

 It is normal for there to be some bleeding after loss of a baby tooth.
 A cheerful response can help encourage your child that this is a normal part of this milestone, and minimize panic or fear that can occur when losing baby teeth.
 You can help your child gargle warm water to clean the area, and remind them to brush gently around that space as the new tooth comes in.
 This will reduce any irritation on the exposed gum area.

 Children generally lose teeth from ages 6-12, but in some cases can lose them as early as 5 or as late as 13.
-If your child loses teeth much earlier than that, if they have injuries or cavities that cause lost baby teeth, or their tooth loss seems delayed, stop by our local Peppermint Dental & Orthodontics McKinney, Rowlett, Sherman, Greenville, TX & Rio Bravo, Montgomery, NM for an appointment to discuss your concerns.
+If your child loses teeth much earlier than that, if they have injuries or cavities that cause lost baby teeth, or their tooth loss seems delayed, stop by our local McKinney, Rowlett, Sherman, Greenville, Rio Bravo or Montgomery dental offices for an appointment to discuss your concerns.
 The Dentist may be able to help assess the situation and answer your questions about how to best meet your child’s needs.
 Regular 6 month cleanings are another good opportunity to keep track of how they are losing baby teeth, and talk with your child’s dentist about their oral health and development.